PierfrancescoSoffritti/GoogleWebOAuth/README.md

 ## This library is deprecated.
-Google no longer supports Web authentication from WebViews.
+Google no longer supports web authentication from WebViews.

 ## WebBasedOAuth